aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 })().catch(console.error);
 ```

-To demonstrate the `push` behavior, there is a small piece of code in the `my-app.ts` that listens to router events create informative text (the `history` property in the class) from the browser history object that is used in the view to display the information.
+To demonstrate the `push` behavior, there is a small piece of code in the `my-app.ts` that listens to router events to create informative text (the `history` property in the class) from the browser history object that is used in the view to display the information.

 ```typescript
 import { IHistory } from '@aurelia/runtime-html';